thebgacademy/bga-site/content/BGA23/Sessions/oma-omark.md

 #BGA23/sessions #Orthology #Homology #OMA #OMArk #Annotation #QC #Workshop

-# OMA and OMArk for homology exploration and gene annotation quality control

 > [!caution] This session may now be out of date so beware!!!
 > This session is part of [**Biodiversity Genomics Academy 2023**](https://BGA23.org)